SchweizerischeBundesbahnen/scion-workbench/resources/site/how-to/workbench-application-platform/how-to-install-a-programmatic-intent-handler.md

 |➄|Optional lifecycle hook that is called after the platform completed registration of applications.<br>Use this method to handle any initialization tasks which require the application or manifest registry.|
 |➅|Method invoked upon the receipt of an intent.|

+## How to issue intents to the programmatic intent handler

+On how to interact with your own intent handler from the client application, see [How to issue a custom intent](how-to-issue-custom-intent.md)

 [menu-overview]: /README.md
 [menu-workbench]: /resources/site/workbench.md
 [menu-workbench-application-platform]: /resources/site/workbench-application-platform.md